groupdocs-signature-cloud/GroupDocs.Signature-Products/english/signature/python/_index.md

         content: "Verify Text and Digital Signatures for PDF, Word and Excel Documents using File or via URL"
       # feature loop
       - icon: "fas fa-unlock-alt"
-        content: "Verify Barcode and QR-Code Signatures for all Supported Document Formats‎ using File or via URL"
+        content: "Verify Barcode and QR-Code Signatures for all Supported Document Formats using File or via URL"
       # feature loop
       - icon: "fas fa-search"
-        content: "Search Digital Signatures in PDF Files, Spreadsheets and Word Documents‎ in File or via URL"
+        content: "Search Digital Signatures in PDF Files, Spreadsheets and Word Documents in File or via URL"
       # feature loop
       - icon: "fas fa-binoculars"
-        content: "Search Barcode and QR-Code Signatures in all Supported Document Formats‎ in File or via URL"
+        content: "Search Barcode and QR-Code Signatures in all Supported Document Formats in File or via URL"
       # feature loop
       - icon: "fas fa-plus"
         content: "Add & Verify Multiple Signatures to Document using File Name or Provided URL"